All about smokeless cannabis products

 Edibles, extracts, and topicals

 The federal government recently announced that the production and sale of other smokeless non-medical cannabis products such as edibles, extracts, and topicals will be legal from October 17, 2019.
-These products are expected to be available to buy at BC Cannabis Stores in late December 2019.
+These products will be available soon at BC Cannabis Stores.

 Edible products (food and beverages) will be limited to 10mg of THC per package.
 Cannabis topicals (intended for external use on the skin, hair, and nails) will be limited to 1,000mg/THC per package, as will cannabis extracts (including inhalable vape cartridges, and ingestible oils & capsules), with each unit capped at 10mg of THC.